 1. Get That Shell Removed

-Because the keratin will just keep growing and growing you can periodically have it removed by a vet.
+Because the keratin will keep growing and growing over your dog's paws or nose, you can periodically have it removed by a vet.

 2. Use Skin Creams

 Over-the-counter paw/nose balms or creams developed specifically for dogs with hyperkeratosis will help loosen up the shell and keep your dog's nose and paws moist so that your pup can still smell like they should be able to.

 Some salves can help slow down keratin growth, although they can't totally cure dog hyperkeratosis.

 Because your dog's feet may be sensitive, good footwear can help your dog be more comfortable.